Social-Data-inSights/coproximity_create_vocabulary/docker/README.md

 To do the build and run to create the vocabulary and send to the compascience static share. (default vocabulary easily accessible)

+For the data to be sent to the static share, you need to have a file ./id_rsa with a working "OPENSSH PRIVATE KEY".
+If you don't the vocabularies will be created, but it will not be sent.

+WARNING: if you want to use this but don't have a working private key, please create an empty id_rsa file for the builder not to crash.

 ```
 nohup ./junipero_update_vocab_and_send.sh > log.txt &
 ```